airborne-commando/one-time-pad-truly-random/README.md

 ##### _The only known encryption which is mathematically unbreakable._

 CHANGES:
-Added in random ciphertext to make it even harder that's ran with bash inside `letters.sh`.
+Added in random ciphertext to make it even harder that's ran with bash inside `letters.sh`; this is done everytime you run `php run.php`.

 Added in `dice.sh` for a simulated die; written in bash.